kiprotichgidii/kiprotichgidii/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
 About Me 👋<br>Hi there!
-I'm an IT enthusiast and aspiring DevOps engineer with a passion for infrastructure automation, cloud technologies, and open-source tools.<br><br>🌟 What I do:<br><br>Build and manage scalable infrastructure using tools like Terraform, Ansible, and Bash scripting.<br>Experiment with virtualization platforms like KVM/libvirt and container orchestration tools like Kubernetes.<br>Solve complex technical problems and automate workflows for efficient and reliable IT operations.<br>🚀 Current Project:<br>I’m working on terraform-libvirt-module, a project that combines Terraform, Ansible, and Bash scripting to streamline the creation and management of virtual machines and infrastructure.<br><br>💡 Skills:<br><br>Linux Administration<br>Infrastructure as Code (Terraform, Ansible)<br>Virtualization and Networking<br>Scripting and Automation<br>🔗 Let’s Connect:<br>I’m always open to collaborating on open-source projects or discussing all things tech!<br><br>
+I'm an IT enthusiast and aspiring DevOps engineer with a passion for infrastructure automation, cloud technologies, and open-source tools.<br><br>🌟 What I do:<br><br>1.
+Build and manage scalable infrastructure using tools like Terraform, Ansible, and Bash scripting.<br>2.
+Experiment with virtualization platforms like KVM/libvirt and container orchestration tools like Kubernetes.<br>3.
+Solve complex technical problems and automate workflows for efficient and reliable IT operations.<br><br>🚀 Current Project:<br>I’m working on terraform-libvirt-module, a project that combines Terraform, Ansible, and Bash scripting to streamline the creation and management of virtual machines and infrastructure.<br><br>💡 Skills:<br><br>1.
+Linux Administration<br>2.
+Infrastructure as Code (Terraform, Ansible)<br>3.
+Virtualization and Networking<br>4.
+Scripting and Automation<br><br>🔗 Let’s Connect:<br>I’m always open to collaborating on open-source projects or discussing all things tech!<br><br>

 ## 🌐 Socials: